innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 * We are introducing the specific coating for cooling system in fan blades

-* By using used ultra-white and ultra-emissive magnesium oxide (MgO)-polyvinylidene fluoride (PVDF) , nano-composite is being prepared from materials that are abundant on earth, cheap, non-toxic and harmless.
+* By using ultra-white and ultra-emissive magnesium oxide (MgO)-polyvinylidene fluoride (PVDF) , nano-composite is being prepared from materials that are abundant on earth, cheap, non-toxic and harmless.

 *Initially, polymer powders were transformed into a solution using solvent then, dielectric nanoparticles are dispersed inside the polymer matrix.
 After preparation, different spectroscopic techniques were used to characterize the optical properties of the prepared polymer nanocomposite paint.